webstir-io/module-contract/README.md

 > Install `@ts-rest/core` to use the adapters; it's published as an optional peer dependency of this package.

+## Schema References

+`SchemaReference` objects describe how a manifest entry maps back to the typed schema that produced it.
+Webstir modules emit these references in `route.input`, `route.output`, and `view` definitions so downstream tooling can point developers to the right file when something fails validation.

+Format:
+- `kind` &mdash; schema system.
+Supported values: `zod` (default), `json-schema`, `ts-rest`.
+- `name` &mdash; PascalCase identifier that matches the exported symbol or schema `$id`.
+- `source` &mdash; optional module specifier (usually a workspace-relative path like `src/backend/routes/accounts.ts` or a package entry such as `@demo/contracts/accounts.ts`).

+Naming & source guidance:
+- Keep `name` stable across builds.
+Use the TypeScript identifier for `zod`, the `$id` (or filename) for JSON Schema, and the router key for ts-rest adapters.
+- Use `source` whenever the schema lives outside the generated manifest (for example, in `src/shared/contracts/`), and prefer workspace-relative paths so the CLI can resolve them after scaffolding.
+- When emitting references from the CLI, serialize the tuple as `kind:name@source` (drop `kind:` for `zod` and omit `@source` when not needed).
+This is the same string accepted by `--*-schema` flags on `webstir add-route`.
+- Keep `kind`/`name` unique per file to avoid ambiguity when generators pre-populate manifest entries.

 ## Usage Example

 ```ts